-To obtain the kind of shape she is in, you have to eat a super-strict diet, and I've never been that disciplined.
-I still eat Mexican food, ice cream, iced mochas from Starbucks, and drink wine, (but all in moderation).
+To obtain the kind of shape she is in, you have to eat a super-strict diet, and I’ve never been that disciplined.
+I still eat Mexican food, ice cream, iced mochas from Starbucks, and drink wine (but all in moderation of course).

 Although I don’t really count calories, Jamie provides a formula for you to use if you are trying to lose weight.

 Here’s what I typically do.
 I try to eat approximately 100 grams of protein per day, broken into about 5 small meals.
 I love my Starbuck’s iced mochas in the afternoon, but will get an iced tea instead if I’m trying to watch my calories.

 I usually work out in the evening, so when I get home and am hungry, I’ll have bacon and eggs.
 Sometimes, for breakfast, I’ll eat oatmeal with skim milk, raisins, cinnamon, and sliced almonds, then drink the protein shake later in the day.